Check Engine Light Toyota Corolla: Common Causes by Year

 | P0500 | Vehicle speed sensor | Faulty VSS | $100 – $350 |

 The D-4S direct injection system on the 1.8L 2ZR-FXE and 1ZR-FAE engines can develop carbon buildup on intake valves, causing rough idle and lean codes (P0171).
-Unlike port-injected engines, direct injection doesn't wash the valves with fuel.
+Unlike port-injected engines, direct injection does not wash the valves with fuel, so carbon accumulates over many tens of thousands of miles.
+This affects fewer Corollas than the Camry equivalent because not all Corollas of this generation used direct injection (port-injected variants are immune), but if you have the D-4S-equipped car, it is worth being aware of.

-Signs: Rough cold start, P0171, slightly elevated fuel trim values at idle.
+Signs: Rough cold start, P0171, slightly elevated fuel trim values at idle that improve at highway speed.

 Fix: Walnut blasting of intake valves ($300–$600 at a shop), or adding a catch can to reduce oil vapor deposits.